epsil/epsil.github.io/gll/index.md

   (bind a (lambda (x) ...)))
 ```

 Here we use continuations to chain things together.
-The parser `p`{.scheme} is called with a continuation `(lambda (result) ...)`{.scheme} that receives the result and matches against it.
-If it is successful, then the continuation carries on and invokes `fn`{.scheme}.
-The final result is passed to `cont`{.scheme}, the continuation for the combined parser.
-Conveniently, we only need to modify `bind`{.scheme}; the definition of `seq`{.scheme} is unchanged.
+The parser `p` is called with a continuation `(lambda (result) ...)` that receives the result and matches against it.
+If it is successful, then the continuation carries on and invokes `fn`.
+The final result is passed to `cont`, the continuation for the combined parser.
+Conveniently, we only need to modify `bind`; the definition of `seq` is unchanged.

 While expressed in a different style, all the code so far functions the same as before.
-For the `alt`{.scheme} combinator, however, we will change the semantics.
+For the `alt` combinator, however, we will change the semantics.
 It will now try *all* alternatives, branching out in parallel:

 ```scheme
 (define (alt a b)